Breakfast Quinoa with Chia and Cinnamon

 Ingredients

-- Toppings: milk, fruit, sweetener, nuts, coconut, etc
+- Toppings: milk, fruit, sweetener, nuts, seeds, coconut, etc.

 Instructions

-- Simmer with cover on over medium-low heat for 12-14 minutes, stirring frequently, or until most of the liquid is absorbed and quinoa tails start to appear.
+- Reduce heat to medium-low and simmer with cover on for 12 to 14 minutes, stirring frequently, or until most of the liquid is absorbed and quinoa tails start to appear (more liquid will absorb when it’s removed from the heat).

-- Remove from heat, cover and let stand for 5-10 minutes.
+- Remove from heat, cover and let stand for 5 to 10 minutes.

 Notes

-- You can make it ahead and reheat in the microwave with additional milk as needed to thin.
+- Make ahead: Breakfast quinoa can be made ahead.
+Refrigerate and reheat in the microwave with additional milk as needed to thin.

-- If you would like to make this recipe vegan or lactose-free, use almond milk instead of whole milk.
+- Non-dairy: If you would like to make this recipe vegan or lactose-free, use a nondairy milk instead of whole milk.
+Water can be substituted for the milk, too.

 Can we use this recipe for all age